codicoscepticos/codicoscepticos/README.md

 - 👋 Hi, I’m @codicoscepticos
-- 👀 I’m interested in creative projects.
+- 👀 I’m interested in Artifical Intelligence and game development.
-- 🌱 I’m currently working full-time as a JavaScript front-end/software developer.
+- 🌱 I used to work full-time as a JavaScript front-end/software developer for the past 4 years.
-- 💞️ I’m looking to collaborate on creative projects.
+- 💞️ I’m looking to collaborate on innovative and creative projects.
 - 📫 How to reach me ...

 <!---